Videos are extremely powerful. But only when they are seen. Too often I see people produce videos which barely get any views.

 17. Organise events

-Consider planning and organising events to support your cause, invite your target audience and play the video.
+Consider planning and organizing events to support your cause, invite your target audience and play the video.

 18. Pre-meeting introductions